-1. In Poiseuille flow (laminar flow through a pipe), the velocity field is in cylindrical coordinates given by where v{max} is the velocity on the centerline of the pipe and R the pipe radius. (a) Use Appendices B and C to find the velocity gradient and strain rate tensors of this flow.
-Do not guess. (b) Evaluate the strain rate tensor at r = 0, $\frac{1}{2}R$ and R. What can you say about the straining of small fluid particles on the axis? (c) Is Poisseuille flow an incompressible flow? (d) Also find the vorticity.
+1. In Poiseuille flow (laminar flow through a pipe), the velocity field is in cylindrical coordinates given by where v{max} is the velocity on the centerline of the pipe and R the pipe radius. (a) Use appendix B to determine whether this is an incompressible flow. (b) Use Appendices B and C to find the velocity gradient and strain rate tensors of this flow.
+Do not guess.
+Compare whether the results are consistent. (c) Evaluate the strain rate tensor at r = 0, $\frac{1}{2}R$ and R. What can you say about the straining of small fluid particles on the axis? (d) Also find the vorticity.
 Do particles on the axis rotate?
 If not, what do they do?

-$$\vec{v} = \hat{\imath}z v{\text{max}} \left(1 - \frac{r^2}{R^2} \right)$$
+$$\vec{v} = \hat{\imath}z v{\max} \left(1 - \frac{r^2}{R^2} \right)$$

 - 2. (20pt) For the Poisseuille flow of the previous question, derive the principal strain rates and the principal strain directions for an arbitrary radial position r using class procedure. - 3.
-Make a neat picture of a vertical r, z plane through the axis showing, for a point at an arbitrary r, z, a small cubic fluid particle, in cross section, that is aligned with the principal strains at that point.
+For the Poisseuille flow of the previous questions, make a neat picture of a vertical r, z plane through the axis showing, for a point at an arbitrary r, z, a small cubic fluid particle, in cross section (so a square), that is aligned with the principal strains at that point.
 Using arrows as appropriate, show the translational, straining, and average rotational motions that this particle is performing.
 If the particle was a small solid sphere, instead, would you expect it to rotate, and if so, in which direction? - 4.
-Write out the continuity equation in cylindrical and spherical coordinates, for both a compressible and an incompressible fluid.
-(Here incompressible means that the density of individual fluid particles is constant, not that all fluid particles must have the same density.
-Usually, when people say incompressible they mean that the density is the same everywhere.
-But looking in the sea, different regions have different density, because of different salt, but the individual particles are still pretty much incompressible.)
-Note that and use the appendices.
+Write out the continuity equation in cylindrical and spherical Eulerian coordinates, for both a compressible and an incompressible fluid separately (4 equations).